After Schizophrenic Inmate Dies In A Shower, Florida Prosecutor Finds No Wrongdoing

 From state hospitals to state prisons

 Rainey was four months into a two-year sentence on a cocaine charge when he died.
-He was being housed in prison's Transitional Care unit, for the mentally ill.
+He was being housed in the prison's Transitional Care unit, for the mentally ill.

 In 2014 and 2015, the Herald published an investigative series on deadly abuse in Florida's prisons; the paper's reporting eventually led to a settlement between the Florida Department of Corrections and a statewide disability advocacy group, requiring the state to improve the way it treats inmates at Dade Correctional Institution, where Rainey died.
 A study by Governing magazine found that Florida ranked 49 of 51 in mental health expenditures per capita in 2010.